 Most devices that are meant for streaming media work very well in this area.
 However, there are some generic Android TV Boxes that suffer when it comes to using various applications.

-TROYPOINT has created a complete Android TV Box Resource guide that will explain all types of Android TV boxes and more.
+TROYPOINT has created a complete resource guide that will explain all types of Android TV boxes and more.

 Generic Android TV Boxes